Freedom House Ambulance Service: Recruitment and training

-The first cohort of Freedom House Ambulance Service recruits consisted of 25 black men recruited from The Hill District, a low income, predominantly black neighborhood.
+The first cohort of Freedom House Ambulance Service recruits consisted of 25 Black men recruited from The Hill District, a low income, predominantly Black neighborhood.
 At the time, local media referred to residents of the neighborhood as the "unemployables," and the recruits included men who had suffered long-term unemployment.
 Half of the recruits had not graduated high school.
 Some had criminal records, including felonies.
 The recruits also included veterans of the Vietnam War.

-Dr. Peter Safar designed and implemented the paramedics' training, a 32-week, 300-hour course that included anatomy, physiology, CPR, advanced first aid, nursing, and defensive driving.
+Dr. Safar designed and implemented the paramedics' training, a 32-week, 300-hour course that included anatomy, physiology, CPR, advanced first aid, nursing, how to defibrillate patients, and defensive driving.
+Their education was in hospitals as well as on the streets.
 Those who had not completed high school were helped in completing their GEDs.

 Dr. Safar worked with Dr. Ron Stewart and Dr. Paul Paris to create a training curriculum that would soon shape paramedicine across the globe.
 Dr. Safar would soon meet a young and ambitious Dr. Nancy Caroline who while completing her medical schooling, would assist Safar, Stewart and Paris in compiling the new curriculum for Freedom House paramedics.
 This was Emergency Care in the Streets, and Caroline eventually became Freedom House's first medical director.
 Stewart and Paris were also in the process of attempting to create a place that people in the Pittsburgh region could come to study emergency medicine.

 Operation and legacy

 The Freedom House Ambulance Service program began in 1967, and started officially operating in 1968 with two ambulances.

 Prior to receiving their own ambulances, the Freedom House paramedics were pressed into service to help people injured during the King assassination riots in 1968, riding along with police on ambulance duty.
-The city contracted Freedom House Ambulance Service to handle emergency transportation in the downtown area and some predominantly black neighborhoods.
+The city contracted Freedom House Ambulance Service to handle emergency transportation in the downtown area and some predominantly Black neighborhoods.

 They came to be known for the high standard of care they provided and were frequently requested by callers over the police.
-Freedom House Ambulance Service responded to almost 5,800 in their first year, and transported more than 4,600 patients, primarily in African-American neighborhoods in Pittsburgh.
+Freedom House Ambulance Service responded to almost 5,800 calls in their first year, and transported more than 4,600 patients, primarily in African-American neighborhoods in Pittsburgh.
 According to data collected by Dr. Safar, the paramedics saved 200 lives in their first year of operations.
-Where slow service to black neighborhoods by the police had been a point of tension, the Freedom House paramedics had a response time of less than ten minutes in most neighborhoods.
+Where slow service to Black neighborhoods by the police had been a point of tension, the Freedom House paramedics had a response time of less than ten minutes in most neighborhoods.

 In 1974, Dr. Nancy Caroline became the medical director of Freedom House upon being recruited by Dr. Safar.
 She arranged ongoing training for the paramedics in such unprecedented areas as intubation, cardiac care, and I.V. drug administration.
 The training Dr. Caroline provided would become the basis for the first paramedic curriculum, written by Caroline and adopted by the federal government in 1975.
 The data and studies conducted by Dr. Caroline shaped EMS practices for Magen David Adom.